Tibetans and zeppelins. Notes on some articles from the Kalimpong-based Tibetan newspaper kept at the Collège de France’s Library of Tibetan Studies

 Tharchin had therefore not chosen to present this information out of sheer scientific curiosity.
 Rather, the airship’s journey appears to be an opportunity for him to present Jerusalem.
 It should be noted that Tharchin had been raised by Moravian missionaries and was a Christian, and that the newspaper had originally been sponsored by the Church of Scotland.
 However, several studies have shown that the Tibet Mirror was not a Christian proselytizing newspaper12.
 Perhaps we should take into account the fact that between 1928 and 1931 Tharchin had to collaborate with a new and particularly rigid missionary, Doctor Knox.
 A word also on the terminology used in this article.
 Apart from the reference to the Hebrew term “Mashiach” (which becomes “Ma shi ka” in Tibetan) when speaking of Christ, the use of a clearly Buddhist Tibetan vocabulary to translate Christian concepts is noteworthy13.
 The expression “to make the wheel of teaching turn” (chos kyi ‘khor lo bskor ba) is a good example of this.
 The article is illustrated by a drawing depicting the Graf Zeppelin above the Holy City (cf. Fig. 5).
 The drawing of the airship is accompanied by the word “plane” (gnam gru).
 The absence of wings may not have allowed Tibetans to recognize an airplane in this object.

 Here, we will not discuss the Nazi takeover of the use of rigid airships once the Third Reich succeeded the Weimar Republic in 1933.
-Suffice it to say that the golden age of these aircraft ended tragically in 1938 with the Hindenburg, a German airship that caught fire in mid-air as it arrived in America.
-Tharchin announced the disaster in the 6 September 1938 issue, and alongside his article was a drawing of a photograph of the aircraft before it took off (Vol. IX, No. 2, p.
+Suffice it to say that the golden age of these aircraft ended tragically in 1937 with the Hindenburg, a German airship that caught fire in mid-air as it arrived in America.
+Tharchin announced the disaster in a June 1937 issue, and alongside his article was a drawing of a photograph of the aircraft before it took off (Vol. IX, No. 1, p.
 7)14.

 It appears from this brief inquiry that, at that time, while Tharchin was fascinated by aircraft, he showed a more limited interest in their technical characteristics.
 The fact that he never created a neologism to denote airships and thus distinguish them from airplanes is evidence of this.
 Tharchin himself may not have had sufficient scientific knowledge at that time to understand the differences in technology, but one must also bear in mind his readership.
 The newspaper Tibet Mirror was not only aimed at the Tibetan community living in India, especially in Darjeeling and Kalimpong, which was relatively open to news and novelty from the West, it was also sent to Tibet and regions inhabited by folks of Tibetan culture where scientific knowledge was far from being highly developed.
 Over the years, it seems that the way Tharchin presented aeronautics evolved, as he later published diagrams that were far more technical, especially during the Second World War.